 What you will need*:

-I picked up this set of embroidery hoops at Michael’s.
+I picked up this set of unfinished embroidery hoops.
+I bought several because they’re good to have on hand for seasonal wreaths.
 I separated them and used only the inner hoop for this wreath.
 To give it a more rustic look, I used the same technique as I did on my unfinished crates to give them a weathered look.

 Just as I did with my eucalyptus branch, I used fishing line to tie on bits of the seeded eucalyptus.
 I like using the fishing line as opposed to floral wire because it’s clear and it virtually disappears.